 Suicide is a growing issue.
 I am weary of people using the phrase “committed suicide.”
 The word “committed,” when used as a verb is generally associated with crime or affront i.e. “He committed a crime.”
 “He committed a faux pas.”

 Let’s stop criminalizing suicide.
 Suicide was ordained a sin during the Burning Times (the 14th through 18th centuries) to block innocent citizens accused of witchcraft from suicide after being arrested.
-Initially, many took their own lives to avoid the ghastly torture employed to coerce a (false) confession of witchcraft.
+Initially, many took their own lives to avoid the ghastly torture employed to coerce a (most often false) confession of witchcraft.
 But after the new “sin” was introduced, most were too terrified of burning in hell to escape by killing themselves.

 In modern times, the act is still stigmatized.
 Perhaps there is a better, less shaming, blaming way to say it, such as: